sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7000 - deprecated-features/1000 - deprecated-key-value.md

 ---
 ## Deprecated

 This method is deprecated.
-[LLM-based](doc:prompt-tips) replace this method.
+[LLM-based methods](doc:prompt-tips) replace this method.

 ## Decription